 - If student is dependent, the parent or guardian must provide proof of legal residence.

-Download and complete the Florida Residency Declaration for tuition purposes and submit with your residency documents to the Office of Enrollment Services.
 The Florida residency requirements are in compliance with Section 1009.21, Florida Statutes, and State Board of Education Rule 6A-10.044.

 Determination of Dependent or Independent Status